openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 ▸ **getSynchronizationItems**<`T`\>(`type`): `Promise`<`T`[]\>

-Returns all currently queued up sync items of the currently signed in user.
+Returns the content of all currently queued up sync items of the currently signed in user.

 #### Type parameters